There is a good chance MPLX LP (MPLX) will undergo another restructuring. - The Dwinnex

 Dividends & Splits

-In the trailing 12 months, MPLX’s forward annual dividend rate was 2.75, compared to 2.82 this year.
-Against a Trailing Annual Dividend Yield of 8.74%, it implies a Forward Annual Dividend Yield of 8.67%.
+The forward annual dividend rate for MPLX is 2.82, which was 2.75 in the trailing 12 months.
+Against a Trailing Annual Dividend Yield of 8.95%, it implies a Forward Annual Dividend Yield of 8.67%.
 The stock’s 5-year Average Dividend Yield is 9.70.

 Earnings Estimates

-Its stock is currently analyzed by 9 different market analysts.
+The company has 9 analysts who recommend its stock at the moment.
 On average, analysts expect EPS of $0.81 for the current quarter, with a high estimate of $0.83 and a low estimate of $0.78, while EPS last year was $0.66.
 The consensus estimate for the next quarter is $0.83, with high estimates of $0.9 and low estimates of $0.79.

 Analysts are recommending an EPS of between $3.43 and $3.14 for the fiscal current year, implying an average EPS of $3.26.
 EPS for the following year is $3.4, with 10 analysts recommending between $3.67 and $3.16.